 Laundry and room cleaning is provided by a staff of the hospital.
 Leave your laundry inside of your room by the door in the morning and it will be returned cleaned and ironed.
 Typically by the next evening.

-The currency is the Somaliland Shilling, and fluctuates.
-Presently worth about 6800 to one U.S. dollar.
+The currency is the US dollar followed by Somaliland Shilling, and fluctuates.
+It is presently worth about 10000 to one U.S. dollar.
 It takes a big stack of them to make just $10.
-It’s easy to use or exchange U.S. dollars or Euros for many sorts of purchases.
+It’s easy to use or exchange U.S. dollars for many sorts of purchases.

 Apart from bringing cash with you, you have two good options.